buks001/amazon-connect-InterVision-use-case/README.md

 e.g for intervision use case, to direct your call appropraitely, simply say "talk to a consultant after pressing 1".

 # Steps
-1. Import a Lex bot
+1. Import the Lex bot zip file in the folder
 2. Add the Amazon Lex bot to an Amazon Connect instance
-3. Import a contact flow
+3. Import the contact flow named "intervison demo flow use case"
 4. Test your Lex IVR

 [Intervisionbot-DRAFT-POII7PBLFK-LexJson.zip](https://github.com/buks001/amazon-connect-InterVision-use-case/files/14339580/Intervisionbot-DRAFT-POII7PBLFK-LexJson.zip)